groonga/groonga/doc/source/reference/tokenizers.rst

 ``TokenBigram`` is a bigram based tokenizer.
 It's recommended to use this tokenizer for most cases.

+Bigram tokenize method tokenizes a text to two adjacent characters tokens.
+For example, ``Hello`` is tokenized to the following tokens:

+  * ``He``
+  * ``el``
+  * ``ll``
+  * ``lo``

+Bigram tokenize method is good for recall because you can find all texts by query consists of two or more characters.

+In general, you can't find all texts by query consists of one character because one character token doesn't exist.
+But you can find all texts by query consists of one character in Groonga.
+Because Groonga find tokens that start with query by predictive search.
+For example, Groonga can find ``ll`` and ``lo`` tokens by ``l`` query.

+Bigram tokenize method isn't good for precision because you can find texts that includes query in word.
+For example, you can find ``world`` by ``or``.
+This is more sensitive for ASCII only languages rather than non-ASCII languages. ``TokenBigram`` has solution for this problem described in the bellow.

 ``TokenBigram`` behavior is different when it's worked with any :doc:/reference/normalizers .